Skip to content

 The Hidden Impact

-The book is about, as the title says, hidden impact.
+The subject of the book is, as the title says, hidden impact.
 The hidden impact of everything you do, buy, eat and use.
 The hidden impact is the negative impact of your behavior which you don’t directly see.
 Everything you do has a hidden impact which you don’t see and happens somewhere else.
 Huh?
 An example.
 We know driving a car is bad.
 You physically see the direct impact, the emissions coming from your car.
 However, the hidden impact of your car is usually a lot bigger.
 The car you bought had to be produced and shipped.
 That part is the part you didn’t see but does have the biggest negative impact.
 Porcelijn has calculated the hidden impact of everything by looking at the entire supply chain of a product and not just the usage.

 This book is the holy book for me, my entire lifestyle is based upon it.
 This book gives you an insight in the hidden impact, the negative impact you personally cause but don’t physically see.
 Right now most people don’t really know how to make their life sustainable.
 They start at some random point, just like I did.
 I started with a zero waste lifestyle.
 Why?
 Because that’s the visible impact and so that’s what you tackle.
 However, Porcelijn shows us in this book that the biggest impact of all is usually hidden.
 If you don’t read this book you don’t know what behavior you should change first.